Cantley, Norfolk

-Cantley is a village and former civil parish in the English county of Norfolk.
+Cantley is a village in the civil parish of Cantley, Limpenhoe and Southwood, in the Broadland district, in the English county of Norfolk.
 It is 2+1/2 mi north-west of Reedham, 9 mi west of Great Yarmouth and 10 mi south-east of Norwich.
 It is notable for being the site of a major sugar refining factory.

-The village, which is now part of the parish of Cantley, Limpenhoe and Southwood, is on the north bank of the River Yare and is partly within the Broads Special Protection Area.
+The village is on the north bank of the River Yare and is partly within the Broads Special Protection Area.
 Cantley Marshes, a Site of Special Scientific Interest managed by the Royal Society for the Protection of Birds is south-west of the village.

 History

 In the Domesday Book of 1086, Cantley is recorded as a settlement of 58 households located in the hundred of Blofield.
 It was part of the estates of William the Conqueror.

 The manor was later split to created Cantley Netherhall and Cantley Uphall.

-In 1931, the parish had a population of 291.
-In April 1935, the parish was combined with the parishes of Limpenhoe and Southwood.
+On 1 April 1935 the parish absorbed Limpenhoe and Southwood, on 12 May 2016 the merged parish was renamed to "Cantley, Limpenhoe and Southwood".
+In 1931 the parish of Cantley (prior to the merge) had a population of 291.